ecmwf/earthkit-transforms/README.md

 ## Workflow for developers/contributors

-For best experience create a new conda environment (e.g. DEVELOP) with Python 3.11:
+For best experience create a new conda environment (e.g. DEVELOP) with latest stable version of Python (version 3.13 at time of writing):

 ```
-conda create -n DEVELOP -c conda-forge python=3.11
+conda create -n DEVELOP -c conda-forge python=3.13
 conda activate DEVELOP
 ```